 Today, I am the go-to sound guy for at least one band I know.
 It pays to be attentive.

 3. CD Sales

-And what do you know?
-I still sell physical copies of that CD nine years later.
+And, what do you know?
+I still sell CDs over 10 years later.
 It’s not a cash cow or anything, but it’s cool to see that it still earns a bit of money passively.
-If you’re wondering whether the album is any good, it’s the best I was capable of creating at the time, but I do think I could do better if I were to put out something new today.

 4. Merchandise Sales

 I used to play in a band called Angels Breaking Silence, and we sold T-shirts, buttons and posters at our shows.

 Our fans wanted CDs, but unfortunately the band didn’t stick together long enough to put out an album.
 We had a few demos up on MySpace (that should give you an idea of the general time frame), and we also contributed a track to a compilation, but that was it.